 10. Cliff Dive Waimea Falls

-To see lush Hawaiian landscape make a stop at Waimea Valley.
+Remember when I said Oahu is home to many different landscapes?
+Here’s another one!
+To see the lush side of Hawaii make a stop at Waimea Valley.
 It’s home to an easy, gorgeous botanical walk/ hike that leads to a huge waterfall.
-You can swim at the base of the waterfall and even cliff dive off the top of it (or watch those who do!)
+You can swim at the base of the waterfall and even cliff dive off the top of it (or just watch those who do!)

 Waimea Falls is run by Waimea Valley, a non-profit that is committed to preserving the land and Hawaiian culture.
 Entrance to Waimea Valley costs $8 for children and $16 for adults 12+.